by Jerrod Brown, PhD, MA, MS, MS, MS | Jun 22, 2023 | Uncategorized

 This training will provide participants clinical knowledge and tools to:

 a).
-Define family homicide and related typologies.
+After completing this training, participants will be able to define family homicide and related typologies.

 Target Audience: